-(b) Every local publicly owned electric utility shall report to the State Energy Resources Conservation and Development Commission, that information required by the commission relative to the utility's resource plan and status in meeting its resource plan.
+- (b) A local publicly owned electric utility serving end-use customers shall, upon request, provide the State Energy Resources Conservation and Development Commission with that information the commission determines is necessary to evaluate the progress made by the utility in meeting the requirements of this section. - (c) The State Energy Resources Conservation and Development Commission shall report to the Legislature regarding the progress made by each local publicly owned electric utility serving end-use customers in meeting the requirements of this section. - SEC.

-SEC.
 3. No reimbursement is required by this act pursuant to Section 6 of Article XIII B of the California Constitution because certain costs that may be incurred by a local agency or school district will be incurred because this act creates a new crime or infraction, eliminates a crime or infraction, or changes the penalty for a crime or infraction, within the meaning of Section 17556 of the Government Code, or changes the definition of a crime within the meaning of Section 6 of Article XIII B of the California Constitution.

-As to certain other costs, no reimbursement is required by this act pursuant to Section 6 of Article XIII B of the California Constitution because a local agency or school district has the authority to levy service charges, fees, or assessments sufficient to pay for the program or level of service mandated by this act, within the meaning of Section 17556 of the Government Code.
+As to certain other costs, no reimbursement is required by this act pursuant to Section 6 of Article XIII B of the California Constitution because a local agency or school district has the authority to levy service charges, fees, or assessments sufficient